 Sophie Ostmeier

+I am a CS master's student and research assistant at Stanford University, where I work at the AIMI Center.
 From 2023 to 2025 I was funded by the German Research Foundation (DFG).
 Before Stanford, I completed an M.D. and Dr.med. at the Technical University of Munich.

 Outside the lab you will find me running, cycling, bikepacking, swimming, playing pickleball, or hiking.
 I follow a wide range of sports—especially tennis, triathlon, and track & field—but I can appreciate almost any activity with movement.